 Blast helmet with climate control

-One of the best ways to stay cool while blasting is with one of our safety packages.
-They include:
+The best way to stay cool while blasting is with our Comfort Systems.

 - A cool/heat tube which supplies 20°F above or below ambient air

 - An apron

 - All the hoses and breathing air filter*

 The cool tube is like wearing your own personal air conditioner, and our contractors say it makes a big difference in comfort!

 *Note: When using a blast helmet with supplied air, it's important to never run breathing air straight from the compressor.
 It needs to first pass through a filter, otherwise you could breathe in carbon monoxide.